 Graham was formerly President of Stryker Australia/New Zealand and sat on the MTAA Board for 3 years, then President of Stryker Japan and sat on the AMDD Board for 2 years.
 He has front line experience of the challenges and issues in key markets in the region.
 Graham offers a unique set of skills and experience including 20 years of leadership in food and drinks businesses, consulting, as well as MedTech.
 He has governance experience, having worked closely with public listed company boards and voluntary organizations, is a member of the Institute of Company Directors and a qualified accountant.

-James Lim, Executive Vice President and President, Greater Asia of Becton Dickinson (BD) sits on BD’s Global Leadership Management Committee reporting to the CEO.
-Based in Singapore, BD’s regional headquarters, James leads the business operations in China, Japan, Taiwan/Hong Kong, Australia, and New Zealand, Korea, SEA, India and Pakistan.
+James Lim, Executive Vice President and President, Greater Asia for Becton Dickinson (BD), sits on BD’s Global Leadership Management Committee reporting to the CEO.
+Based in Singapore, BD’s regional headquarters, James leads the business operations in China, Japan, Taiwan, Hong Kong, Australia, and New Zealand, Korea, SEA, India and Pakistan.

 James joined BD in 1994 from Seagate International.
 Starting as an Engineering and Facility Manager for BD Medical (Singapore), after a 3-year assignment in R&D, he became a Plant Manager in 2000.
-In 2003, he was promoted as the Director of Operations for Asia Pacific, where he was responsible for the regional Manufacturing and Supply Chain functions, overseeing plant operating in Singapore, Bawal, India and Suzhou, China.
+In 2003, he was promoted to the role of the Director of Operations for Asia Pacific, where he was responsible for the regional manufacturing and supply chain functions, overseeing plants operating in Singapore, Bawal, India, and Suzhou, China.

 In April 2008, James was appointed as the Vice President for Central and Asia Pacific, holding responsibility for the Central Asia Business Management and support functions for the entire Asia Pacific region.